-Everything had been abandoned.
-The Great Rise had claimed three-quarters of the land.
+They abandoned everything when The Great Rise claimed three-quarters of the land.

-Shaun had been just a child, no older than six.
-He remembered the before times — both good and bad, for you cannot have one without the other.
-He remembered the event itself – the incessant talks of the grown-ups, the endless debates, the initial ambivalence that turned into a mass panic.
+Shaun had been a child, no older than six.
+He remembered the before times — both good and bad, for one cannot exist without the other.
+He remembered the event itself.
+The incessant talks of the grown-ups, the endless debates.
+The initial ambivalence that turned into a mass panic.

 Before, thought the boy.
 Before, thought the man.
 Before, thought Shaun.
 Before.

-Shaun had gone over these memories a hundred times, a thousand times, so frequently that the visions had become tatty around the edges like heavily worn photographs.
-He jumbled through these memories with reckless abandon, until — even in the saltwater – he began to feel the tears burning his eyes.
+Shaun had gone over these memories a hundred times, a thousand times.
+So often that the visions became tatty around the edges, like worn photographs.
+He jumbled through them with abandon, until — even in the saltwater — the tears burned his eyes.

 He would never leave; never.
 This was his world, his home, his life.
 This was where he belonged, where he had been happy, where he would be happy, he would stay, he would stay, he would stay.
-And even if they sent someone down here to take him back up, he would fight them off, for this was what his soul yearned for; his heart was like a dropped anchor weighing him to the depths of the ocean.
-He felt its pull, he was helpless to resist, he would never go back, never, and he knew it was all a lie.
+And even if they sent someone down here to take him back up, he would fight them off.
+This was what his soul yearned for; his heart was a dropped anchor that weighed him to the depths of the ocean.
+He felt its pull, helpless to resist, he would never go back, never, and he knew it was all a lie.

-The low air alarm buzzed audibly in the silence, unleashing a cacophony of bubbles before his eyes.
+The low air alarm buzzed in the silence.
+It unleashed a cacophony of bubbles before his eyes.

 His heart sank with the cold reality of adulthood.
-The sensation reminded him of the feeling he had when he was younger, and the summer holidays were drawing to an end – knowing that school would start soon.
+The sensation reminded him when the summer holidays drew to an end.
+The knowledge that school would start soon.

 Down here was the comfort, but down here was also the decay.
 The rot.
 Shaun knew it would suffocate him.
-Not at first, but slowly, over time, like seaweed wrapped around the throat of a gull.
+Not at first, but over time — seaweed wrapped around the throat of a gull.
 It would be okay to dip a toe here and there in the pool of nostalgia, but it was a lifeless pool; a pool of things long past.
 It was not a place meant for living creatures.

 And now Shaun understood.
-He understood his mother, asking him if he really had to Go Down.
+He understood his mother, asking him if he had to Go Down.
 He understood his father, asking him if he wanted company.
-He understood his sister — wise beyond her years – saying that it was all gone now.
+He understood his sister — wise beyond her years — when she said it was all gone now.
 He understood.
 He understood.

-Shaun took an extra-deep breath before he double tapped the UP button, and then felt himself being pulled, ever so gently, from the drowned street.
-He was flying, rising, soaring, up above the city that had been.
-It was still a city — full of life and thriving – but a city no longer meant for mankind.
+Shaun took an extra-deep breath before he double tapped the ‘UP’ button.
+And then it pulled him up, from the drowned street.
+He flew, rose, soared.
+Up above the city that had been.
+It was still a city — full of life — but a city no longer meant for mankind.

 Shaun shone his Light Cannon around.
-Not too far away, below him, flying through the skyscrapers, Shaun saw three silhouettes: two whales and their calf.
-If he strained his ears, he thought he could hear their melancholy love song drifting along with the ocean currents.
+Not too far away, three silhouettes flew between the skyscrapers.
+Two whales and their calf.
+He thought he could hear their melancholy love song as it drifted along with the ocean currents.

-The light was changing, the blue of the surrounding waters intensifying.
-Shaun flicked the Cannon off, and after a moment’s hesitation, switched off the Aqualite as well.
+The light changed.
+The blue of the waters intensified.
+Shaun flicked the Cannon off and, after a moment’s hesitation, switched off the Aqualite as well.
 If the stranger from the darkness wanted to greet him once more, Shaun would not deter them.

-He looked up, hoping to catch a glimpse of the ledge from which he had commenced his dive.
-Shaun could not make out the top off the cliff just yet, but he did see the sunlight’s fractured beams scattering through the waves far above.
-All around him danced a rainbow of sparkling glitter; a beauty from above he had never witnessed before.
+He looked up, to catch a glimpse of the ledge from which he had commenced his dive.
+Shaun could not make out the top of the cliff yet.
+But he did see the sunlight’s fractured beams as they scattered through the waves far above.
+All around him danced a rainbow of glitter; a beauty from above he had never seen before.
 Or had never paid attention to.